BA Honors English, University of Mount Union

 Professor Boots often teaches advanced courses in American history and American literature through Metropolitan College at BU.
 She maintains close contact with the BU American & New England Studies program and welcomes any student’s questions about the American Studies concentration at the College of Arts & Sciences, an interdisciplinary program with a great deal of flexibility, for the final two years of undergraduate study.

+Professor Boots teaches in the January Boston-London Program (2016-2017).
 From May to July 2012 Professor Boots taught HU 102 in the CGS Summer London Program with a select group of CGS students.
 Their trans-Atlantic study focused on British and American cultural expressions (literature, art, architecture, and film) from the 18th through the 20th centuries and how they reflected national attitudes, values, and ideals.
 What better background for the Queen’s Jubilee?
 Her later travel around England has provided new material for her teaching at CGS in Boston.